cgq-qgc/pyhelp/docs/installation.rst

 First, you will need to download and install `Python 3.7 or 3.8`_ on your computer.

-Then you will need to install all the dependencies that are listed in the section :ref:`sec_requirements` below.

-Finally, you can install PyHELP with pip by executing the following command in a terminal:
+Then, you can install PyHELP with pip by executing the following command in a terminal:

 .. code-block:: bash